dariusmehri/Inspection-Productivity-Analysis-and-Visualization-with-Tableau/README.md

 For this project, I am automating the Department of Building's monthy inspection productivity report with python and Tableau.

-The objective of this project is to speed up the delivery time for the analyis, from a few days to a few hours.
+The objective of this project is to speed up the delivery time for the analysis, from a few days to a few hours.

 Here are the steps implemented: